syncfusion-content/fileformat-docs/File-Formats/PDF-to-image/Convert-PDF-file-to-Image-in-ASP-NET-Core.md

 ---
 title: Convert PDF file to Image in ASP.NET Core | Syncfusion
-description: Learn how to convert a PDF file to Image in ASP.NET Core with easy steps using SkiaSharp library.
+description: Learn how to convert a PDF file to Image in ASP.NET Core with easy steps using System Drawing library.
 platform: file-formats
 control: PDF to image
 documentation: UG